 A balanced diet is essential.
 Including the following foods in your diet can have a positive impact on cardiovascular health:

-• Fatty fish:⁣ Contains omega-3 fatty acids, beneficial for the heart.
+- Fatty fish: Contains omega-3 fatty acids, which are beneficial for the heart.

 In addition to diet, regular physical activity is another cornerstone of blood pressure control.
 Regular exercise, such as walking, swimming, or cycling, can help maintain a healthy weight and improve circulation.
 It's recommended to dedicate at least 150 minutes a week to moderate activity.
 Sticking to an exercise program will not only help you control your blood pressure, but will also increase your energy and improve your mood.